 (c) members, if the applicant is a limited liability company or association; and

 (d) officers, directors, and principal employees, if the applicant is a corporation;

 (3) a nonrefundable license fee of one thousand dollars; and

 (4) a nonrefundable investigation fee of eight hundred dollars.

-(C) Upon the filing of an application for an initial license and the payment of the fees for licensing and investigation pursuant to subsection (B), the administrator shall investigate the financial condition and responsibility, financial and business experience, character, and general fitness of the applicant.
+(C) Upon the filing of an application for an initial or renewal license and the payment of the fees for licensing and investigation pursuant to subsection (B), the administrator shall investigate the financial condition and responsibility, financial and business experience, character, and general fitness of the applicant.
 The administrator may conduct a state and national criminal history records check, supported by fingerprints, of the applicant and of each partner, member, officer, director, and principal employee of the applicant.
 The actual cost of obtaining the state and national criminal history record checks shall be paid by the applicant.
 The administrator may issue a license if the administrator finds that:

 (1) the applicant's financial condition is sound;

 (2) the applicant's business will be conducted honestly, fairly, equitably, carefully, and efficiently within the purposes and intent of this article and in a manner commanding the confidence and trust of the community;

 (a) an individual, the individual is in all respects properly qualified and of good character;

 (b) a partnership, each partner is in all respects properly qualified and of good character;